Kurds in Turkey: Language

+The Kurdish language in Turkey, primarily Kurmanji and Zazaki, has faced systemic marginalization, leading to significant language shift.
+According to a 2020 survey, while 80% of Kurdish parents of children aged 3–13 claimed proficiency in Kurdish, only 24% used it as the primary language of communication at home.
+Among urban Kurdish youth (aged 18–30), less than half reported regular use of Kurdish, and only 18% could read and write in their mother tongue.
+Efforts to promote Kurdish include introducing it as an elective subject in schools in 2012.
+Initial participation was 18,847 students, which grew to 77,931 by the 2015–2016 academic year.
+However, participation stagnated, with approximately 60,000 students studying Kurdish as of 2019 based on textbook data.
+University-level Kurdish studies began in 2011, with Mardin Artuklu University receiving 2,500 applications for its master's program in 2012–2013, though the program has faced challenges, including declining enrollment due to poor employment prospects for graduates.
+Despite these efforts, the broader language shift continues, exacerbated by limited intergenerational transmission and restrictions on mother-tongue education under Article 42 of Turkey’s 1982 Constitution, which prohibits non-Turkish languages from being taught as mother tongues in schools.

 The majority of people who identify as Kurds speak Kurmanji, meanwhile a minority of them speak Turkish or Zazaki as their mother language.
 A study published in 2015 that demographically analysed the Kurdish inhabited regions of Turkey (excluding diaspora) concluded that c.
 92% people belonging to Kurdish ethnic identity spoke Kurdish languages, 6.4% spoke Turkish, and 1.4% spoke Zaza as their mother language.
 Around 2% of the surveyed people who identified as Zaza, but not Kurd expressed that their mother tongue was Kurdish.
 3.1% of the Turks and 4.6% of Arabs also stated that they spoke Kurdish.
 Concerning Alevi people, c.
 70% spoke Zaza, 20% Kurdish and 10% Turkish.

 Around 75% of the Kurds stated that they either had "very good" or "good" proficiency in their respective mother languages.
 55% of those who had "very good" or "good" proficiency in their mother language stated that their children were also proficient.
 Around 75% of the Kurds and 2% of the Zazas (58.4% for Zazaki) declared that they spoke Kurdish at home.
 Turkish was spoken by 22.4% and 38.3% at home, respectively.
 Turkish (70%) was the dominant household language for Alevi population.